corewood-tech/talk-soon-11ty/src/blog/posts/understanding-stuttering-fluency.md

 Stuttering is a communication disorder that affects the fluency and flow of speech.
 It's characterized by involuntary repetitions, prolongations, or blocks that interrupt the smooth flow of speaking.
 Stuttering typically begins in childhood, usually between ages 2-5, when language skills are developing rapidly.

-Examples of stuttering include:
-- **Sound repetitions**: "b-b-b-ball"
-- **Syllable repetitions**: "ba-ba-baseball"
-- **Word repetitions**: "I-I-I want to go"
-- **Sound prolongations**: "Ssssssometimes I like to play"
-- **Blocks**: Getting "stuck" on a sound with no sound coming out
-- **Interjections**: "Um, um, I want to, um, go outside"

-It's important to understand that stuttering is not caused by nervousness, anxiety, or emotional problems, though these feelings may develop as a result of stuttering.
 Stuttering has neurological and genetic components—it often runs in families and affects the brain's ability to coordinate the complex movements needed for smooth speech.

 ## Normal Childhood Disfluency vs. Stuttering

 Most children between ages 2-5 experience some disfluency as their language skills develop faster than their motor speech coordination.
-This is completely normal!
-Here's how to tell the difference:
+It can be difficult at this age to distinguish what is more likely to be normal preschool disfluency or a true fluency disorder.
+A speech-language pathologist can evaluate children to determine which is more likely; she will also collect a case history to determine red flags for stuttering persistence.

 ### Normal Childhood Disfluency:
 - **Whole word repetitions**: "I-I-I want juice" (repeating entire words)